ericniso/cuda-pro-cell/README.md

     0.18 -1 -1
     ```

+- `-t` or `--time-max` is a `double` value `>= 0` which specifies the max
+    simulation time for cell divisions.

 - `-o` or `--output` is the path of a file which will be used to store the
     resulting histogram values in the same format as the starting histogram.

-- `-t` or `--time-max` is a `double` value `>= 0` which specifies the max
-    simulation time for cell divisions.

 - [OPTIONAL] `-p` or `--phi` is a `double` value `> 0` which specifies the
     minimum fluorescence threshold for cell proliferation.

     If not provided, the minimum `fluorescence value` with `frequency > 0` from
     the initial histogram will be used.

-- [OPTIONAL] `-d` or `--tree-depth` is an `integer` value `< 24` and `> 0`
-    which specifies the proliferation tree depth to use during the simulation.

-    The value will be ignored if the resulting tree is greater than the
-    available memory space.

 - [OPTIONAL] `-r` or `--track-ratio` tells the software to keep track of each
     input cell type frequency for each final fluorescence value.